kitumbaderrick/Andela/README.md

 This application is hosted on using Github page [visit here](https://walkerhunks.github.io/cu/).
      ****** Support or Contact

-          Having trouble with Pages?
-Feel free to send me a mail at kitumbaderrick1.@gmail.com
+         Send me an email for any problem in the application  at kitumbaderrick1.@gmail.com